Transfer Azure Virtual Machine to Akamai Using Disk Images

 Write to file the folder contents (recursive) with permissions, owner name, and group name.
 Then, compare permissions files from both VMs using diff.tree /path/to/folder -fpuig > permissions.txt

-After deploying your Linode, confirm that configurations (network settings, environment variables, and application dependencies) match the original VM to avoid runtime issues.
+After deploying your Linode, confirm that the configurations (network settings, environment variables, and application dependencies) match the source VM to avoid runtime issues.

 Security and Access Controls

 Azure roles govern instance access.
-Migrate these roles and permissions to Linode by setting up Linode API tokens and fine-tuning user permissions.
+To migrate these roles and permissions to Akamai Cloud:

 Alternative Migration Options